Employee Assistance Program

 C. Union Referral.
 Similar to supervisors, union stewards often have the opportunity to observe job performance and interactions with other employees.
 Consequently, union representatives can play an important part in introducing the EAP and encouraging employee use, especially if job performance is affected.
 Representatives may be able to serve as information sources for employees by knowing how the EAP works and referring employees to the EAP when appropriate.

 There is no cost to the employee for the use of the University of Wisconsin-Green Bay's EAP services.
+Please note that in the case of a supervisor referral, the department will be responsible for any costs incurred.
 Fees charged by community resources may be covered by the employee and/or the employee's health insurance coverage.

 EAP records and information from employee contacts are kept in a separate file from the personnel file.
 They are held in a confidential manner and secure location and will not be disclosed in accordance with various State and Federal Statutes, including but without limitations: Federal-Privacy Act of 1974 (5 U.S.C.S.
 552 (a)) and 42 CFR Part 2; State-Secs.
 19.36 (1), 19.85 (1) (f), 103.13 and 895.50, Wis.
 Stats. and related case law.
 Only the EAP staff will have access to the records.
 Each agency EAP director is responsible for keeping the records secured at all times.